 The full study, which was published in the Dec.
-13 issue of Clinical Cancer Research, can be viewed by clicking here.
+13 issue of Clinical Cancer Research.
 The study was supported by funds received from the National Cancer Institute (R01-CA096997, P30-CA016520), Pennies-in-Action® and the Henle Foundation.

 Targeting HER2 and Other Oncodrivers in Invasive Breast Cancer

 Besides targeting HER2 in DCIS the researchers are also using anti-oncodriver vaccines to restore lost immune responses in patients with invasive breast cancer having residual disease after neoadjuvant chemotherapy.
 In addition these approaches are being combined with standard therapies of chemotherapy and radiation as well as other immune stimulating therapies to improve survival and treat patients with more advanced HER2 and triple negative breast cancers.
 Patients interested in these advanced therapies can be seen and evaluated in the newly formed HER2 Multidisciplinary Clinic at Moffitt Cancer Center.